10 Best Things to Do in Tulum, Mexico

 5. Try the Mexican Food

-Don’t leave Tulum until you’ve sampled traditional Mexican foods, such as tacos, panuchos, salbutes, enchiladas, and salsa with tortilla chips.
+Don’t leave Tulum until you’ve tried traditional Mexican foods, such as tacos, panuchos, salbutes, enchiladas, and salsa with tortilla chips.

 6. Visit Cenote Suytun